California SB9 local guide

 - An urban lot split path that divides one qualifying parcel into two legal parcels.

 When both paths work, the result may create more flexibility than a standard ADU strategy because the urban lot split can create separate legal parcels.
-That separate-parcel issue can matter for resale, financing, estate planning, family housing, and long-term property value.
+That separate-parcel issue can matter for resale, financing, estate planning, family housing, and long-term property planning.

 Statewide SB9 Rules To Check First